 On top of that, our Jr. High students are active once a month in cooking to provide meals for struggling members of our community.
 Some go to families at Vox who are struggling.
 Other times they have made packed lunches for our street affected population in Barrie or those living in Tent City.

 In 2009, one of our community members stepped out and started an organization called Redwood Park Communities.
 Their goal was to provide housing for those in the city who could not afford it.
 They began their mission by partnering with the local Women’s Shelter to provide transitional housing for the women who were leaving the shelter.
 In 2013, Redwood Park Communities purchased a local property.
 They renovated it to create five transitional units and a community space.
-We have been there every step of the way.
+In the years since, Redwood Park Communities has expanded to create 49 new homes and house over 500 people to date.
+Vox has been there every step of the way.
 Please consider taking a few moments to head over to their website to learn more about this amazing organization, and perhaps consider funding them through a regular monthly donation.